Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Abstract

 \section{Abstract}

-We present a novel method for identifying cosmic web filaments using the IllustrisTNG (TNG100) cosmological simulations and investigate the impact of filaments on galaxies.
-We compare the use of cosmic density field estimates from the Delaunay Tessellation Field Estimator (DTFE) and the Monte Carlo Physarum Machine (MCPM), which is inspired by the {\it slime mold} organism, in the {\disperse} structure identification framework.
-The MCPM-based reconstruction identifies filaments with higher fidelity, finding more low-prominence/diffuse filaments and better tracing the true underlying matter distribution than the DTFE-based reconstruction.
-Using our new filament catalogs, we find that most galaxies are located within 1.5--2.5~Mpc of a filamentary spine, with little change in the median specific star formation rate and the median galactic gas fraction with distance to the nearest filament.
-Instead, we introduce the filament line density, {\sigmafil}, as the total MCPM overdensity per unit length of a local filament segment, and find that this parameter is a superior predictor of galactic gas supply and quenching.
-Our results indicate that most galaxies are quenched and gas-poor near high-line density filaments at $z\leq1$.
+We present a novel approach for identifying cosmic web filaments within the {\disperse} structure identification framework, using cosmic density field estimates from the Monte Carlo Physarum Machine (MCPM), inspired by the {\it slime mold} organism.
+We apply our method to the IllustrisTNG (TNG100) cosmological simulations and investigate the impact of filaments on galaxies.
+The MCPM density field is superior to the Delaunay Tessellation Field Estimator (DTFE) in tracing the true underlying matter distribution and allows filaments to be identified with higher fidelity, finding more low-prominence/diffuse filaments.
+Using our new filament catalogs, we find that $\gtrsim$90\% of galaxies are located within $\sim$1.5 Mpc of a filamentary spine, with little change in the median star formation activity with distance to the nearest filament.
+Instead, we uncover a differential effect of the local filament line density, {\sigmafil} -- the total MCPM overdensity per unit length along a filament segment -- on galaxy formation: most galaxies are quenched and gas-poor near high-line density filaments at $z\leq1$.
+At earlier times, the filamentary environment appears to have no effect on galactic gas supply and quenching.
 At $z=0$, quenching in ${\logms}\gtrsim10.5$ galaxies is mainly driven by mass, while lower-mass galaxies are significantly affected by the filament line density.
-In high-line density filaments, satellites are strongly quenched, whereas centrals have reduced star formation, but not gas fraction, at $z\leq0.5$.
-We discuss the prospect of applying our new filament identification method to galaxy surveys with SDSS, DESI, Subaru PFS, etc. to elucidate the effect of large-scale structure on galaxy formation.
+Satellites are far more susceptible to filaments than centrals.
+The local environments of massive halos are not sufficient to account for the effect of filament line density on gas removal and quenching.
+Our new approach holds great promise for observationally identifying filaments from galaxy surveys such as SDSS and DESI.